Early Symptoms – The Way to Detect Pregnancy by Yourself

 After fertilization occurs, implantation bleeding usually appears 5 days later.
 The color of this vaginal discharge is usually light, unlike the dark bleeding associated with menstruation.
 An increase in discharge can also be a sign of pregnancy.
 Many women also experience mild abdominal cramps during implantation bleeding..

-Pregnancy: Enjoy It With Wholesome plan
+Pregnancy: Enjoy It With Wholesome Pregnancy Diet plan

 What a pregnant woman eats or can’t stand to eat impacts her developing baby.
-According to an interesting study, in addition to physical development, a child’s intelligence and psychological ability depends largely on the mother’s diet and nutrition.
+According to an interesting study, in addition to physical development, a child’s intelligence and psychological ability depends largely on the mother’s diet and .

 So make sure you’re eating a healthy diet and taking the recommended supplements to give your baby the best start in life.